helgatheviking/Simple-User-Listing/readme.txt

 == Changelog ==

+= 2.0.0 =
+* New: Introduce first pass at block editor support.
+Supports relatively simple queries only.
+Complex queries (including based on user meta) will still need to use the shortcode.

 = 1.9.3 =
 * Fix: Additional sanitization/security fixes.
 Props @WPprodigy.

 = 1.9.2 =
 * Fix: Sanitize 'as' input value in search-author.php form.